MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-2019.md

 6. Microsoft Information Protection and Control Client 2.1

-7. Microsoft WCF Data Services 5.6

-8. Microsoft .NET Framework 4.7.2
+7. Microsoft .NET Framework 4.7.2

-9. Cumulative Update Package 7 for Microsoft AppFabric 1.1 for Windows Server (KB 3092423)
+8. Cumulative Update Package 7 for Microsoft AppFabric 1.1 for Windows Server (KB 3092423)

-10. Visual C++ Redistributable Package for Visual Studio 2012
+9. Visual C++ Redistributable Package for Visual Studio 2012

-11. Visual C++ Redistributable Package for Visual Studio 2017
+10. Visual C++ Redistributable Package for Visual Studio 2017

 You can run prerequisiteinstaller.exe at a command prompt with the following options.
 When you run prerequisiteinstaller.exe at a command prompt, you might be asked to restart the server one or more times during the installation process.
 After restarting, you should continue the prerequisite installation by running prerequisiteinstaller.exe with the /continue option.